WolframResearch/LibraryLinkUtilities/docs/modules/mathlink.rst

 		/* unable to flush any buffered output data in mlp */ }

-and now the same code using `MLStream`:
+and now the same code using MLStream:

 .. code-block:: cpp
    :dedent: 1